Gayathri0-0/multimodal-cricket-motion-analysis/README.md

 ## 📌 Overview

 Analyzing cricket bowling techniques manually is subjective and time-consuming.
-This project provides an automated system that evaluates bowling actions using **pose-based motion data** and machine learning.
+This project provides an automated system that evaluates bowling actions using **pose-based motion data and machine learning**, enabling objective and consistent analysis.

 ---

 ## 💡 Solution Approach

-The system uses pre-extracted body keypoints to represent a bowler’s motion.
+The system uses **pre-extracted body keypoints** (e.g., from MediaPipe) to represent a bowler’s motion.

-These keypoints are transformed into structured features and fed into a machine learning model to classify and detect errors in the bowling action.
+These keypoints:

+* Represent body joint positions
+* Are converted into structured numerical features
+* Are used in a **Logistic Regression model** for classification and error detection

 ---